 CASE STUDY

-Archival Staffing and Placement Services at Becker Medical Library
+Arrangement and Description Services at Becker Medical Library

 Dr. Laura Weis, a seasoned cultural heritage professional with experience in project management and policy development, has been a crucial asset to Backlog since its inception.
 Recognizing her dedication and expertise, Emma chose her as Backlog’s first full-time employee.
-This case study explores Laura's role at the Bernard Becker Medical Library at Washington University School of Medicine, providing a detailed account of Backlog's archival staffing and placement services.
+This case study explores Laura's role at the Bernard Becker Medical Library at Washington University School of Medicine, providing a detailed account of Backlog's arrangement and description services.

 Dr. Laura Weis at the Bernard Becker Medical Library